Course - Internet Network Architecture - TTM4150

-Internet network architecture, including for example network architecture, addressing, multicast, Content Delivery Networks (CDN), Software Defined Networking (SDN), routing (IGP/EGP), quality of service, Multiprotocol Label Switching (MPLS), resource allocation/congestion control, and virtual private networks.
+Internet network architecture, including for example network architecture, addressing, multicast, Content Delivery Networks (CDN), Software Defined Wide Area Networking (SD-WAN), routing (IGP/EGP), quality of service, Multiprotocol Label Switching (MPLS), resource allocation/congestion control, and virtual private networks.

 1) To get a profound understanding of the ideas and philosophy behind the Internet architecture.